 Love Never Fails

 So how does this apply to us?
 Let’s put our own names into this scripture for a moment: “Tim is patient, Tim is kind.
-He does not envy, he does not boast, he is not proud”.
+He does not envy, he does not boast, he is not proud.”
 That is who God is calling you and me to be.
-Whilst my life may be a partial reflection, I certainly don’t live out this statement out to full!
+While my life may be a partial reflection, I certainly don’t live this statement out to full!

-Indeed, when I apply these words to my life I can see a sliding scale based on the significance of that person to me.
-I think with regard to my wife I do a reasonable job of being that reflection of love.
-Not perfect but doing okay.
-Similarly, with my friends, though maybe less consistently.
+Indeed, when I apply these words to my life, I can see a sliding scale based on the significance of that person to me.
+I think with regard to my wife I do a reasonable job of being that reflection of love—not perfect but doing okay.
+Similarly, with regard to my friends, I do a reasonable job—though maybe less consistently.
 But, what about those I don’t know?
-What about the unhelpful call centre assistant who despite a 50-minute call and who put you on hold 3 times still can’t fix your broadband contract?
+What about the unhelpful call center assistant who, despite a 50-minute call and who put you on hold 3 times, still can’t fix your broadband contract?
 That’s where I see myself starting to fall down.

 ____ is patient with those are frustrating.

 ____ is kind to those who are cruel.

 ____ doesn’t envy those who have what he wants.

 ____ does not boast to those he wants to impress.

 ____ protects those who are weak.

 ____loves with a love that never fails.